 On March 10, 2006, the Utah Travel Council and the office of Governor Jon Huntsman announced that "Life Elevated" would be the new state slogan, replacing "Utah!
 Where Ideas Connect".

-In 2006, the Utah legislature passed legislation aimed at banning joint custody for a non-biological parent of a child, but it was vetoed by the governor.
+In 2006, the legislature passed legislation aimed at banning joint custody for a non-biological parent of a child, which was subsequently vetoed by the governor.

 In 2008, Real Salt Lake Women began play in the Women's Premier Soccer League.

-In 2008, the movie Forever Strong was released, inspiring the growth of rugby in Utah.
+In 2008, the movie Forever Strong inspired growth in the sport of Rugby.

-According to the 2009 Ski Magazine reader survey, six of the top ten resorts deemed most "accessible", and six of the top ten with the best snow conditions, were located in Utah.
+In the 2009 Ski Magazine reader survey, six of the top ten resorts deemed most "accessible" and six of the top ten with the best snow conditions were located in Utah.

-According to the 2010 census, Utah was the second fastest-growing state in the United States between 2000 and 2010, with a growth rate of 23.8 percent.
+According to the 2010 census, Utah was the second fastest-growing state in the United States between 2000 and 2010.

-According to the Corporation for National and Community Service, between 2008 and 2010, Utah ranked number one for volunteerism in the nation, with an average of 884,000 volunteers each contributing 89.2 hours, amounting to $3.8 billion of service.
+According to the Corporation for National and Community Service, between 2008 and 2010, Utah had an average of 884,000 volunteers, equating to $3.8 billion of service contributed, ranking Utah number one for volunteerism in the nation.

-In 2010, Gary Herbert was elected to serve out the remainder of the term in a special election, defeating Democratic nominee Peter Corroon.
+In 2010, Gary Herbert was elected to serve out the remainder of the term in a special election, defeating Democratic nominee Salt Lake County Mayor Peter Corroon.

-In 2010, the Association of Religion Data Archives (ARDA) reported that the three largest denominational groups in Utah are the LDS Church, the Catholic Church, and the Southern Baptist Convention.
+In 2010, the Association of Religion Data Archives (ARDA) reported that the three largest denominational groups in Utah were the LDS Church with 1,910,504 adherents, the Catholic Church with 160,125 adherents, and the Southern Baptist Convention with 12,593 adherents.

 On January 12, 2011, a new regional airport at St. George opened.